priyasundaresan/diffcloud_real2sim/README.md

 ```
 <a name="workflow"></a>
 ## Example workflow: recording trajectories
 * Add the following lines to your `~/.bashrc.user`, and then run `source ~/.bashrc.user`.
-Whenever interfacing with the robots/cameras, you'll want to always `source` ROS, and then the other two commands are helpful shortcuts for launching camera ROS nodes and using `blender` on the command line.
+Whenever interfacing with the robots/cameras, you'll want to always `source` ROS, and then the other three commands are helpful shortcuts for launching camera ROS nodes and using `blender` on the command line.
 ```
 source /opt/ros/noetic/setup.bash
 alias start-topcam='roslaunch realsense2_camera rs_camera.launch camera:=cam_1 serial_no:=919122071583 align_depth:=true initial_reset:=true'